Trekking in Manali

 A five-minute walk uphill from the Roerich art Gallery is the Urusvati Himalayan Folk & Art Museum (admission with the gallery ticket).

-Brighu Lake at an altitude of 4235 m lies east of Rohtang pass and about 6km from village of Gulaba.
+Bhrigu Lake Trekking at an altitude of 4235 m lies east of Rohtang pass and about 6km from village of Gulaba.
 Brighu Lake trek is another popular trek near Manali which is above 4000m.
-Brighu Lake trek is an easy trek starts from Vashisht and can be done in a span of 1 to 5 days.
+Bhrigu Lake trek is an easy trek starts from Vashisht and can be done in a span of 1 to 5 days.

 Now you know what to do in Manali then comes the important question Where to stay in Manali?
 Here is the list of all types of accommodation from luxury to basic types of hotels in Manali